fnando/vscode-linter/README.md

 - Ignore rules (end-of line, file, or current line).
 - Fix files (depends on linter's support).
 - Add links to rule's documentation.
+- Linters are lazy loaded, so you won't waste computer memory with linters you don't use.

 ## Usage